savetaxs Logo

 • Income earned through funds that you transferred to India as part of overseas remittances.

-As part of regulations set by FEMA and RBI, NRIs must be prepared with certain documents required for the repatriation of funds to ensure a seamless process.
+As per regulations set by FEMA and RBI, NRIs must be prepared with the required documents to repatriate funds and ensure a seamless process.

 Documents for Repatriation from NRO Account (Form 15CA/CB, Etc.)